codurance/open-space/packages/frontend/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## Run in Docker

+### `docker-compose up`

+Launches a build and runs the container.
+The first time this may take a little longer.
+Open a browser at `http://localhost:5000`.

 ## How to run in production

 ### `yarn run build`